-At the 1991 Census of Population and Housing, the dominant household type was 'family households' (87.2%) with few 'lone person households' (8.7%) and even fewer 'group households' (2.4%)22.
-By the 2006 Census, the dominant household type had remained 'family households', however these had declined (79.0%) with a corresponding growth in 'lone person households' (15.8%)23.
-Notwithstanding, the proportion of 'family households' in the Perth Metropolitan Region was only 67.8%24, therefore even with significant decline, the City of Joondalup still had a greater proportion of 'family households' than the wider Perth Metropolitan Region.
+At the 1991 Census of Population and Housing, the dominant household type was £amily householdsq (87.2%) with few £one person householdsq (8.7%) and even fewer £group householdsq (2.4%)35.
+By the 2006 Census, the dominant household type had remained £amily householdsq however these had declined (79.0%) with a corresponding growth in £one person householdsq(15.8%)36.
+Notwithstanding, the proportion of £amily householdsqin the Perth Metropolitan Region was only 67.8%37, therefore even with significant decline, the City of Joondalup still had a greater proportion of £amily householdsqthan the wider Perth Metropolitan Region.
 The percentage change in household types over this 15-year period is shown in the chart below.